HDev-noi-09/Ftracker-project1/README.md

 ## Features
 - 1.User can add or insert the expenses he/she into a tabular format to have a list of expenses through a clean UI.

-- A user can also update the amount previously entered if thier is any need for alteration of records.
+- 2.A user can also update the amount previously entered if thier is any need for alteration of records.
   Moreover user can also delete any expense , which is no longer needed to be tracked , according to.

-- Lastly ,user can see AI-like insights of weekly expense and a category breakdown of most and least spendings over various categories.
+- 3.Lastly ,user can see AI-like insights of weekly expense and a category breakdown of most and least spendings over various categories.

 ## Working
 A very simple working where CRUD requests are being sent by frontend -UI(HTML and CSS) and JS -through fetch.